Introduction to Clustering Algorithms

 This type of algorithm is similar to the k-means clustering algorithm, but there is a minute difference between them which are:

-- Results are reproducible in Hierarchical clustering unlikely to k-means which gives multiple results when an algorithm is called multiple times.
+- Results are reproducible in Hierarchical clustering unlikely to k-means, giving multiple results when an algorithm is called multiple times.

 - Hierarchical clustering works for every shape.